qugu/Magento-Automated-Server-Configuration-from-MagenX/README.md

 MASC-M<sup>™</sup>
 ======

 ---->> Magento **1.9.3.x**<br/>
 ---->> Magento **2.1.x**

+* during installation select your Magento version: 1 or 2
 <br/>
 #### MagenX - Automated Server Configuration for Magento
 Get a fully pre-configured server with Magento and LEMP stack in just 15 minutes.